EDUCATOR WORKFORCE

 This section provides information on Maine educators specifically: who they are, how many they are, and what they bring to the field.
 The emphasis here is on public pre-K to grade 12 educators, as they represent the largest educator workforce in the state.
 Maine also has about 7,500 early childhood educators working with children between birth and five years old, whose contributions are just as vital and yet frequently overlooked.
 While requirements for educator positions vary depending on the sector and the role, all educators in Maine play a critical role in cultivating our communities.

+Maine has over 16,000 educators in the public education system.
 Teachers and other professionals who work in schools are the backbone of Maine communities.
 Educators live in every corner of the state.
 This figure includes 423 career and technical educators as of Fall 2024.
-Maine also has 7,500 early childhood educators and 650 adult educators.
+Maine also has 650 adult educators.

 The average annual salary of a preK-12 educator in Maine is just over $66,000.